bemoje/bemoje-arr-every/readme.md

 # @bemoje/arr-every

-Returns true if the predicate callback returns true for every element of the passed array; otherwise false.
+Returns true if the predicate  is satisfied for every element of the passed array; otherwise false.

 #### Version